adamsoliev/adamsoliev.github.io/_posts/2024-01-27-distributed-operating-systems.markdown

         data movement, and recovery across frameworks

 A proposed solution
-  * A general-purpose distributed programming interface based on distributed futures, actors, and tasks
+  * A general-purpose distributed programming interface based on distributed futures, actors (e.g., Python class), and tasks (e.g., Python function)
-    * distributed futures extend rpc with a shared and immutable address space
+    * distributed futures extend RPC with a shared and immutable address space
   * Architecture for this interface
     * Lineage stash
       * provides a strong guarantee of exactly-once semantics for distributed futures and actors